 origins and the Sun Valley Company

 The original instructors of the Alpine Touring School included Florian Haemmerle, Andy Hennig, and Victor Gottschalk, all transplants from Germany and Austria.
-Haemmerle was a German refugee, artist, and craftsman who had immigrated to New York as Europe deteriorated prior to World War II.
-According to an archived interview with his wife Beatrice, he entered a ski contest at Lake Placid shortly after his arrival and won it and others, attracting the attention of the ski coach at Dartmouth.
+Haemmerle was a Bavarian refugee, artist, and craftsman who had immigrated to New York as Europe deteriorated prior to World War II.
+According to an archived interview with his wife Beatrice (Bebe), he entered a ski contest at Lake Placid shortly after his arrival and won it and others, attracting the attention of the ski coach at Dartmouth.
 After being hired as an assistant coach, Haemmerle soon found himself coaching another German transplant, Dick Durrance.
 As Harriman sought to round out his stable of ski instructors, he hired Haemmerle and after some initial friction with the Austrian instructors, was assigned to the new Alpine Touring School and Pioneer Cabin as a result.

 Gottschalk and Hennig were sterling ski mountaineers with European first ascents to their credit and soon the mountains seen from Pioneer Cabin were covered in their ski tracks, as well as clients who were able and willing to keep up.
 Haemmerle was just as focused on his watercolor painting hobby, and many of his paintings are still hanging around the Wood River Valley and beyond.
-One of my most prized possessions is an oil painting simply signed FLORIAN.
+One of my most prized possessions is an oil painting of a rustic cabin simply signed FLORIAN.

 World War II and the 10th Mountain Division